 The municipality will strive to monitor expenditure to guard against fruitless and wasteful, irregular and/or unauthorized expenditure.
-Through the financial management system, the Finance Department is able to ensure that all expenditure and income are continuously monitored through cost curtailment measures that get reported to Council on a monthly basis.
+Through the financial management system, the Finance Department can ensure that all expenditure and income are continuously monitored through cost curtailment measures that get reported to Council on a monthly basis.